jakemhiller/embot/README.md

 Embot is a simple bot for [37signals'](http://37signals.com) [Campfire](http://campfirenow.com/) chat application.
 Embot can connect to a specific room and start listening for incomming messages.
-Each message will be parsed on to a series of *command handlers* until one of them reacts upon the message and writes something back to the chat room.
+Each message will be parsed on to a series of *message handlers* until one of them reacts upon the message and writes something back to the chat room.

 - - -

-## Built-in Command Handlers ##
+## Built-in Message Handlers ##

-Embot comes with a couple of command handlers to go:
+Embot comes with a couple of message handlers to go:

 ### Bash.org Quote Fetcher ###